AkramsBookshelf/GCT-Unity/UnityEssentials/Materials.md

 >

 ## Creating Textures
-Textures can be created in a number of ways.
+Textures can be created in several ways.
 They can be:
 -   **Photographs** of real-world surfaces (wood, stone, metal, etc.)
 -   **Digitally painted** in software like Photoshop or Krita
 -   **Procedurally generated** using tools like Substance Designer or Blender